Projective Tests: Exploring The Psyche

 The overall goal of a projective test is to give mental health professionals insight into the individual’s psyche through their responses to ambiguous stimuli.
 Each test consists of its own protocols and steps for administration.
 For example, in a Rorschach test, the professional may ask the individual to describe what they see in an inkblot.
-Based on the participant’s response, the way they formulate their answer, and other factors, the test administrator can make certain assessments.
-Other projective tests don’t always include a response to an image—they may also ask an individual to respond to a word, fill in a blank in a sentence, or draw something themselves.
-After you have completed your test, your test provider may share your test results with you and discuss next steps.
+Based on the participant’s responses, the way they formulate their answer, and other factors, the test administrator can make certain assessments.
+Other projective tests don’t always include a response to an image—they may also ask an individual to respond to a word, draw a person, or fill in a blank in a sentence.
+After you have completed your test, your test provider may share your test results with you and discuss the next steps.

 According to the father of psychoanalysis, Sigmund Freud, our unconscious mind impacts our behaviors, thoughts, and feelings.
 Freud believed that our everyday lives are in large part dictated by our unconscious, which we are unable to evaluate ourselves.
 According to the principles of psychoanalysis, understanding how our conscious and unconscious minds relate can help us address mental health concerns.